BOATSHOP CLASSES & WORKSHOPS

 Saturday Summer Series

-August 5, 2023 last day to register is July 28
+July 20, 2024 last day to register is July 19

-9:00 AM – 5:00 PM | Tuition Cost: $99, $89 member
+9 AM – 5 PM | Tuition Cost: $89 member, $99 non-member

 Steam bending is a fun, efficient process that has been utilized in the construction of boats for generations.
 In this workshop, we will break down the process so that it is easily repeatable for the student to implement at home.
-You'll gain a real world lesson in biology and chemistry as we talk plant structure and how the steaming process helps the builder tie wood into a knot.
+Gain a real-world lesson in biology and chemistry as we talk plant structure and how the steaming process helps the builder tie wood into a knot.
 We'll also demonstrate processes that utilize the steam maker, steam chamber, jigs, clamps, forms, and compression straps.
 At the end of the class, students will take home a new skill and hopefully a couple souvenirs.

 Register Now